Today, I want to talk with you about the power of taglines.

 Simply Snackin’ makes premium jerky in the very noisy jerky space.
 The way to help them stand out?
 With the core tagline Nature’s Original Protein Bar accompanied by Play Hard Snack Often and (inspired by the trend of microbreweries and micro-coffee roasters, etc.) a new category of factory: Crafted in our own Micro-snackery.
 (Read the full story here.)

 TrendCreators provides market research and an exact roadmap to follow to apply their findings.
 In short, they give you everything you need to grow a business intelligently.
 The slogan was as straightforward as it comes: The Answers to Business Growth.
 (Read the full story here.)

 Deli Patrol makes artisanal slow-smoked meats from pastrami to corned beef and more.
-They also needed a domain name and these four words satisfied both of those needs: More flavor per pound.
+They also needed a domain name, and these four words satisfied both needs: More flavor per pound.

 KnowBe4.com provides security awareness training to help employees avoid the tricks of hackers who fool employees into mistakenly providing user names and passwords.
 The slogan that summarized what they did in three words?
 Human error.
 Conquered.

 Enzacta has a line of supplement products and also a way to earn additional income.
 The outcome is a healthier, better life.
 The slogan?
 Life.
 Rebuilt.

 Exceptional Portfolio provides a more responsible, more humanized online investment opportunity.
 The goal was to provide a better, more reliable return with online investing with easier-to-use tools.
 Four words told that story best: More balance.
 Less work.
 (Read the full story here.)

 Stout Systems was an award-winning company that provides expert-level software, Web and embedded systems development consulting, and staffing services.
 To avoid the endless clichés used for technology companies, we opted for a more humane approach: Fueled by the Most Powerful Technology Available: Human Intelligence.®